zgulde/cods/deployment_guide.md

 deployment tool](https://github.com/gocodeup/tomcat-setup), and to be a mostly complete guide to codeup students on deploying their spring boot applications.

+## Overview

+1. Change the application to be buildable as a `war`.
+1. Setup + Provision the server
+1. Setup a database and site
+1. Login to configure the site (application.properties)
+1. Add the git remote and push

 ## Build A War From your application

 This tool is setup to host any web application that is packaged as a `war`.